-Although the tax-free lump sum and pension tax relief works both escaped unscathed, the government said it will bring unused defined contribution pension funds and death benefits payable from a pension into a person’s estate for inheritance tax purposes from 6 April 2027.
+Although the tax-free lump sum and pension tax relief have both escaped unscathed in recent Budgets, the Chancellor Rachel Reeves announced in her 2024 Budget that the government will bring unused defined contribution pension funds and death benefits payable from a pension into a person’s estate for inheritance tax purposes from 6 April 2027.

 The move means that children who inherit their parents’ pension savings could face paying “death tax” of nearly 70%.
 The change is expected to cost people a massive £1.46 billion in 2029/30, with the government estimating that it will impact 8% of estates.